EdwardVNguyen/EdwardVNguyen/README.md

 ---
 <div align="center">

-I'm a computer science student at the University of Houston, I build full stack applications!
+I'm a computer science student at the University of Houston, I am a JavaScript developer who builds full stack applications.

 </div>